metwork-framework/resources/documents/integration_levels.md

 ## Integration level 4

 We add the branching model with mandatory pull-requests on `integration` branch for example.
+CLA must be signed by contributors.

 ## Integration level 5

 Nothing new but just to showcase most interesting projects.
+The license must be BSD.